 To make the pork stock

 - In a large stock pot add the bones and cover with the water.
 Add the soy sauce and the fish sauce and bring to a simmer.
 Simmer for 30 minutes or until a significant amount of scum collects on top.
-Skim off the scum and discard.3 lb pork neck or back bones, 2 Tbsp soy sauce, 2 Tbsp fish sauce, 3.7 qt water
+Skim off the scum and discard.3 lb pork neck or back bones, 2 tablespoon soy sauce, 2 tablespoon fish sauce, 3.7 qt water

 To make the Saeb broth